azimmerman17/Milestone-Project-1/README.md

 THE SKUNK: If the losing player fails to score 91 points, they are considered skunked  and the game counts as a double game

+Bugs:

+When discarding for the crib if you have 3 cards selected at any time, the game will not continue Game has issues changing turns when it comes to resetting the count and having players take another turn Scoring for Flushes, Runs, and Right Jack